 Fun is All Around - Willow Park

 Willow Park is surrounded by an economically and ethnically diverse neighborhood.
-The park is comprised of a series of sports fields where soccer, softball and kickball are played.
-The grounds well utilized, but one purpose of this mural is to increase people’s involvement with the activities in the park.
+The park is comprised of a series of sports fields where soccer, softball, and kickball are played.
+One purpose of this mural is to increase people’s involvement with these activities in the park.

-The images in the mural that envelops the Equipment Storage Building work on two levels: Primarily the mural affirms the positive, life enhancing qualities of physical activity.
+The images in the mural envelops the Equipment Storage Building work on two levels: Primarily, the mural affirms the positive, life enhancing qualities of physical activity.
 Secondly, the mural celebrates nature and being outdoors.
-Most of the ball fields are set back from Willow Road making the activities of the park somewhat hard to discern.
-The Equipment Storage Building is an unassuming, rectangular equipment storage building is situated in the middle of the ball fields.
-It is 41’ X 25’ X 9’ tall.
+Most of the ball fields are set back from Willow Road, making the activities of the park somewhat hard to discern.
+The Equipment Storage Building is an unassuming, rectangular equipment storage building situated in the middle of the ball fields, standing 41’ X 25’ X 9’ tall.
 The mural covers all four sides of the building with images of people engaged in soccer, kickball and softball.

 About the Artist